Coat of arms of Tiraspol

 The coat of arms of Tiraspol is the official coat of arms of the city of Tiraspol.
-Tiraspol is the capital of Transnistria, an unrecognized breakaway republic internationally recognized as part of Moldova.
+Tiraspol is the capital of Transnistria, a small breakaway republic internationally recognized by Abkhazia and South Ossetia, two other breakaway regions of Georgia, Transnistria is mainly Internationally recognized as a part of Moldova.
 Since 2018, two coats of arms of the city are used: the original imperial one (for public display) and the Soviet one (for document circulation).